Painful Motion & Functional Loss

 Musculoskeletal C&P Exam Tips

-- Describe your worst days specifically.
-"On bad days I can't bend my knee past 45 degrees and I need to use a cane" is better than "it hurts sometimes."
+- Describe your typical day and your worst periods.
+Both matter, and specifics beat adjectives: "on bad days I cannot bend the knee past about 45 degrees and I use a cane" tells the examiner more than "it hurts sometimes."

-- Bring your assistive devices.
-If you use a brace, cane, or walker — even intermittently — bring it and mention it.
+- Bring and mention assistive devices.
+If you use a brace, cane, or walker, even only sometimes, bring it and say when you use it.

 This guide is for educational purposes only and is not legal or medical advice.
 For help with your claim, find a VSO representative.
 For condition-specific exam tips, look up your diagnostic code.